Thank you for your interest in LCGB and for exploring whether a Trustee role with us might be an exciting and fulfilling opportunity for you.

 Thank you for your interest in LCGB.
 Please do get in touch if you have any questions about our work or applying to be a Trustee.
 We would love to hear from you!

-Click to go to secretary application form
+Click to go to Treasurer application form